 As financial regulation evolved over the past 80 years, it was common to introduce new financial legislation with the claim that “this is the most significant regulatory reform since the Great Depression and the 1933 Banking Act.”
 Many argue that Dodd-Frank is the new standard because of its broad reach across the industry.
 Implementation of the act requires the development of some 250 new regulatory rules and various mandated studies to be provided to Congress for review.
 There is also the need to introduce and staff a number of new entities (bureaus, offices and councils) with responsibility to regulate study, evaluate and promote consumer protection, financial research and financial stability.

 There is an array of issues that need to be considered as regulatory reform goes forward.
 Where are we in the Dodd-Frank implementation process?
 Will implementation of certain aspects need to be delayed?
 Are banks undertaking efforts to avoid or cushion the impact of the new rules?
 What will the resulting impact be on safety and soundness?
 Will adjustments be needed to fully achieve the objectives of the legislation—for example, do the reforms address the fundamental causes of the crisis?

-To address these and related issues, we bring together an impressive list of industry leaders, scholars and regulatory authorities.
+To address these and related issues, we brought together an impressive list of industry leaders, scholars and regulatory authorities.